DataONEorg/Education/_lessons/lessons/10_policy/index.md

 ]

 .one-half[
+Involves:
 * What we can collect and how
 * How we share data, results and outcomes
 * Reuse of human subject data
 * Data storage and destruction

-* IRB interpretations and review across institutions are not always consistent ]
+IRB interpretations and review across institutions are not always consistent ]

 ???